Yoshiaki Fukuda: Crystal City

 Fukuda's request for family reunification was granted, and he was moved to Crystal City on February 10, 1944.
 Upon his arrival, officer in charge Joseph O'Rourke immediately handed him a memo from the Department of Justice that said Reverend Fukuda was forbidden from giving public speeches and holding a position in the camp.
 Even so, Fukuda still behaved in the same ways as he did in previous camps, holding mass for Konko believers and sticking up for internees.
-In Crystal City specifically, Fukuda requested to the government to supply a new tuberculosis drug to the camp hospital.
-This was granted, and resulted in almost all of the patients being cured.
+In Crystal City specifically, Fukuda requested the government to supply a new tuberculosis drug to the camp hospital.
+This was granted and resulted in almost all of the patients being cured.
 Due to his importance in the camp, as well as his influence feared by the US government, Fukuda was not released from imprisonment until September 29, 1947, over two years after the Japanese surrender of World War II.

 After the War

-After the war ended, Fukuda stayed in Crystal City, serving as a minister, school principal, printer, and interpreter among other jobs.
+After the war ended, Fukuda stayed in Crystal City, serving as a minister, school principal, printer, and interpreter, among other jobs.
 At this time, many issei, including himself, were issued deportation letters, and he wrote many petitions on behalf of these people to pardon them from deportation.
 He served as an interpreter during a hearing on behalf of about 50 Japanese-Peruvians interned at Crystal City.
 The US wanted to deport them back to Peru, but Peru did not want them either.
 Fukuda offered to house them at his church in San Francisco until they found suitable employment, solving the matter.
 Once released, he once again focused on the growth of the Konko faith.
 Fukuda became a naturalized United States citizen in June 1955.
 He wrote a novel about his faith, entitled Live with Faith Being a Konko Believer, which was posthumously published in 1958.

 Petition to President Eisenhower

-Fukuda was still an important and active member in San Francisco's Japantown, and he witnessed the struggles that Japanese-Americans went through to reclaim lost properties, apply for or regain citizenship, and generally rebuild the lives they had before the war.
+Fukuda was still an important and active member of San Francisco's Japantown, and he witnessed the struggles that Japanese-Americans went through to reclaim lost properties, apply for or regain citizenship, and generally rebuild the lives they had before the war.
 He wrote a petition to President Dwight D. Eisenhower on February 10, 1957, in which he described these difficulties.
-He requested a change to the Evacuation Claims Act of 1948, which theoretically restored all lost property to Japanese-Americans, but was largely a failure.
+He requested a change to the Evacuation Claims Act of 1948, which theoretically restored all lost property to Japanese Americans, but was largely a failure.
 He requested compensation for those killed unjustly in the camps, which the government continued to hide.
 He included personal experiences, such as the loss of his fourth son Yoshiro, who died in 1946 at Crystal City after a battle with kidney disease.
 Fukuda believed that with medical attention available outside the camps, Yoshiro could have been saved.

 Fukuda never received a response from President Eisenhower.
 The United States government did not formally apologize and compensate former internees until 1988, 31 years after his petition.